Tompkinsville, Staten Island: 20th century

+The Lyons Pool Recreation Center, one of several public swimming pools built as part of a Works Progress Administration project, opened in Tompkinsville in 1936.
 During World War II, it was designated Tompkinsville, SI, New York.

 21st century

 In the 21st century, Tompkinsville became a racially mixed area, and a little Sri Lanka had developed.
 There is also a large population of Italian-Americans, African Americans and Mexicans.
 In 2014, black Staten Island resident Eric Garner was killed by police in Tompkinsville, in an incident that received widespread media coverage.

 In 2019, the section of Bay Street in Tompkinsville was rezoned to allow for a higher concentration of residential, commercial, and office space along the street.
 The plan was controversial, as the vast majority of Staten Island Community Board 1 members had rejected the plan, as did many residents of Tompkinsville, and the commissioners of the New York City Planning Commission had mixed opinions.
+The city government announced the North Shore Action Plan in 2023, which included various improvements in St. George, Tompkinsville, and Stapleton.
+In Tompkinsville, these would include a promenade, the reconstruction of Pier 1, the completion of Lighthouse Point and the Mary Cali Dalton Recreation Center, and new or repurposed housing developments.
+Lighthouse Point was completed in 2025.

 Culture

 Tompkinsville contains an enclave of Sri Lankans.
 The neighborhood also hosts a number of live music and art venues, including Everything Goes Book Café, Deep Tanks Studio, Coyle Cavern, Ink Chyx Tattoo & Art Gallery, and the Staten Island LGBT Community Center, all of which take part in the north shore's monthly Second Saturday art walk.
 As with much of the north shore, the area is decidedly more urban than is typical of Staten Island, evinced in the architecture (predominantly tall brick buildings) and numerous retail stores and eateries.
 Unlike many other North Shore communities (and like Port Richmond), the neighborhood has no public housing projects.
 Its housing stock is dominated by single-family homes built in the first few decades of the 20th century.